Choose the Right Birth Control

 There are 2 options for emergency contraception:

-- Copper IUD — A doctor will need to place this inside your uterus within 5 days of unprotected sex.
+- Copper IUD — A doctor will need to place the IUD inside your uterus within 5 days of unprotected sex.

 - Emergency contraception pills (ECPs — sometimes called the morning-after pill) — You'll need to take ECPs as soon as possible within 5 days of unprotected sex.
 The sooner you take them, the more effective they are.
 You can buy some ECPs at a drugstore without a prescription.
 To get other ECPs, you need a prescription from a doctor.

 Taking ECPs won’t harm a pregnancy if you're already pregnant.
-ECPs won't protect you from STDs, so consider getting tested for STDs if you didn't use a condom — or if the condom broke.
+ECPs won't protect you from STIs, so consider getting tested for STIs if you didn't use a condom — or if the condom broke.

 Sterilization is a permanent method of birth control.
-This is an option for people who are 100% sure they don’t want children — or don't want any more children than they already have.
-Here's how it works:
+This is an option for people who are completely sure they don’t ever want to get pregnant or cause a pregnancy.
+There are different types of permanent birth control procedures:

-- In men, it means cutting or blocking the tubes that carry sperm to the outside of the penis.
-This is called a vasectomy.
+- Vasectomy: This means cutting or blocking the tubes that carry sperm to the outside of the penis.

-- In women, it means cutting or blocking the tubes (with rings or clips) that carry eggs into the uterus.
-Cutting the tubes is called tubal ligation.
+- Tubal ligation: This means cutting or blocking the tubes that carry eggs into the uterus.

-What types of birth control help prevent STDs?
+What types of birth control help prevent STIs?

-Abstinence (not having vaginal, anal, or oral sex) is the only sure way to prevent STDs.
-Using a male condom correctly every time you have sex is a very effective way to prevent many STDs, including HIV.
-Female condoms may also lower the risk of some STDs.
+Abstinence (not having vaginal, anal, or oral sex) is the only sure way to prevent STIs.
+Using an external condom correctly every time you have sex is a very effective way to prevent many STIs, including HIV.
+Female condoms may also lower the risk of some STIs.

-Non-barrier methods (like birth control pills, IUDs, and other hormonal methods) don’t prevent STDs.
-If you choose one of these types of birth control, it won't protect you or your sex partner from HIV and other STDs — so you may also want to use condoms for protection.
+Birth control pills, IUDs, and other hormonal methods don’t prevent STIs.
+If you choose one of these types of birth control, it won't protect you or your sex partner from HIV and other STIs — so you may also want to use condoms for protection.

 How to Get It